 This is your first, or third, or fifth time walking across the Brooklyn Bridge, and you're in no rush, want to take photos, and plan to enjoy the moment.

 Weekend or Holiday Pace: Allow 60 minutes.

-There's often traffic —foot traffic and bike traffic, too — on nice weekend and holiday days.
+There's often traffic —foot traffic and bike traffic, too — on a nice weekend and holiday days.
 So leave some extra time to cross the Brooklyn Bridge if you happen to be walking it when everyone else is, too!

 Walking Out-of-Towners Pace: Allow 60 minutes.

 Tourists like to gaze and discuss.
 They also like to take out selfie sticks and pose for photos on the bridge.
 If you're a tourist, you will probably want to savor the experience and take it slow.
-You probably don't need to allot more than an hour to get across the bridge.
+You probably don't need to allow more than an hour to get across the bridge.
 Take your time and enjoy.

-Once cross the bridge and you step foot in Brooklyn, you must begin your trip by exploring Dumbo, Brooklyn Heights, which are neighborhoods that surround the bridge.
+Once you cross the bridge and you step foot in Brooklyn, you must begin your trip by exploring Dumbo, Brooklyn Heights, which are neighborhoods that surround the bridge.
 You should take a walk through Brooklyn Bridge Park, and enjoy the views.
-You might want to take some photos there, in addition to the bridge, because the backdrop of lower manhattan is quite stunning from Brooklyn Bridge Park.
+You might want to take some photos there, in addition to the bridge, because the backdrop of lower Manhattan is quite stunning from Brooklyn Bridge Park.